Neotron-Compute/Neotron-Book/src/3_os.md

 ### Writing to `DISCx$:`

 Allows access to the raw blocks on a disk.
 Useful for writing out disk images.
 Support for creating partition tables is TBD, and may have to be done at the application level by writing to the first sector on disk.
+Writing to raw disk structures whilst files are open on that volume is likely to lead to filesystem corruption.

 ### Reading from `DISCx$:`